 Veterans who are attending college after a period of active duty in the armed forces may be eligible to receive undergraduate college credit according to the statements below.
-Inquiries about college credit for military service may be directed to the Vice President for Enrollment Management.
+Inquiries about college credit for military service may be directed to the Veterans Coordinator.
 For four months of active duty, a veteran is exempted from the physical education requirement and is awarded two hours of credit, HPR 1111 and HPR 1121 (General Activity courses in Physical Education.)